amchelle/amchelle.github.io/_posts/2023-01-13-classic-sourdough.md

   directions_markdown: |-
     **Starter**

-    1. **Feed starter.** Mix 10g rye flour, 80g all-purpose flour, 80g starter, 80g filtered water
+    1. **Feed starter.** Mix 10g rye flour, 80g all-purpose flour, 80g starter, 80g filtered water.

     **Dough**
     1. **Make dough.** Measure and mix water and starter in a mixing bowl until fully combined.
 Add bread flour and mix.
 Dough will be shaggy.
 Add salt to top, cover with lid or damp towel and let sit for 30 minutes.